Treatment for ALL that has not gone away with treatment or has come back

 There is support available to help you cope with the emotional, practical and physical issues of having leukaemia that is difficult to treat.

 The uncertainty of not knowing if the treatment will work can be distressing.
 It will bring up a mixture of feelings that can be overwhelming for most people.
 There is no right or wrong way to deal with what you are going through.
-You just have to take each day as it comes.
+It might help to take each day as it comes.

 Talk to your doctor or nurse to understand: